chaojian-zhang/ThatBastardKilledMyFamilyIWantRevenge/README.md

 Players control their aircraft moving within viewable screen area.
 The aircrafts physical location doesn't exceed viewable boundary.
 Instead, the whole level scrolls down along with everything in it.
 Thus **levels need to have a blank root object** so it's parent of everything else in the level when it's loaded.

+## Enemies

+Enemies are defined by movement patterns and attack modes, each controlled by a separate script (defined separate properties; being as light-weight as possible); For more advanced enemies they might be controlled by one dedicated script.

 # Git Workflow

 This folder will be shared among programmers and artists.
 For efficient and conflict free team development, follow below guidalines: